Rahaf91/Session-Notebook/html/html.md

 ### What is Important to Remember:

--`Do not add nested git repository into another git repositroy`
+-`Do not add nested git repository into another git repository`

 -`To  commit a message , Start with  a `**(Capital Letter)** `,and use` **(Present tense** `,` **imperative mode ..ex.
 Add , Update , fix etc...)**